EGO4D/ego-exo4d-egopose/handpose/data_preparation/README.md

     ...
 }
 ```
+Note that only the takes/frames/hands with hand bounding boxes provided are used to evaluate the method.

 ### Step 5: Prepare annotation JSON files for training
 Raw Ego-Exo4D 3D annotations are in the world coordinate frame.
 Here we provide the script to transform it to the egocentric coordinate frame.